Anymuz/HackTheBox-Walkthroughs/Postman/Postman.md

 # Postman

 ## Introduction
-This walk-through contains the methods I used to get root on this box, I wrote this originally in an attempt to understand what's going on with the exploit route.
-At first this machine was confuding but once you find the online resources and know what tools to apply the exploitation is straight forward to carry out.
+This walk-through contains the methods I used to get root on this box, the main content was written shortly after the boxes reslease in an attempt to understand what's going on with the exploit route but was never made public until now.
+At first this machine may be confusing but once you find the online resources and know what tools to apply the exploitation is straight forward to carry out.
 After enumeration we will be exploiting unauthorized access to the Redis data structure storage tool to dump our own SSH keys onto the target, then through enumeration we can progress to user, the privilege escalation finishes off by adopting and utlising the exploit method for a Common Vulnerabilities and Exposures (CVE) entry for Webmin.

 | Skills Required | Skills Learned |
 | ----- | ----------------------------------- |